 Buddy Wilson (dog): April 4, 1998 - June 14, 2014

 Lucky Clover Wilson (cat): May 2005 - April 9, 2016

 Requiescat in pace...

 Am I to be miffed that Library Liaison has received 2300 visits while my next best before was only around 200?
 Test Stress has also received over 1000 hits.
 Hmm, if it is smut you want than fine, go ahead and ignore my rantings and musings, but I can not help but wonder about all of you out there in reader land... seriously though, thanks for reading.

 After getting my letter to the editor published in the October 15-31, 2012 issue of the People's Voice, a full commentary of mine ran in the November 16-30, 2012 issue!
-I have a working relationship with the editor now, so expect more pieces to show up in time.
+I have since developed a working relationship with the editor, and have published several other pieces, all of which are available here.

-English 30-1 Reads: Death of a Salesman by Arthur Miller, The Tragedy of Hamlet, Prince of Denamrk by William Shakespeare, Pride and Prejudice by Jane Austen
+English 30-1 Reads (2013): Death of a Salesman by Arthur Miller, The Tragedy of Hamlet, Prince of Denamrk by William Shakespeare, Pride and Prejudice by Jane Austen